gzalo/gzalo.com/content/calculators/voltage_divider.en.md

 ![Resistive divider](/images/divisorresistivo.png)

-A resistive divider (also called voltage divider) is a linear circuit that outputs a voltage (Vout) which is a fraction of the input voltage (Vin).
+A resistive divider (also called voltage divider) is a linear circuit that outputs a `Vout` voltage which is a fraction of `Vin` (input voltage).

 The circuit itself is based on two resistors in series, taking the middle node as the output.
-It's usually done to create a reference, or to attenuate a signal.
+It's typically used to create a reference or to attenuate a signal.

-Whenever a load is connected to the output node, a loading effect is produced.
-This means that the output voltage drops.
-To avoid this, the current flowing by the resistors should be higher than the one flowing to the load.
-The disadvantage of doing this is that efficiency is low, as most of that current disipates as heat.
+Whenever a load is connected to the output node, a loading effect can be seen (the output voltage drops).
+To avoid this, the current of the resistors should be higher than the load current.
+The disadvantage of doing this is that efficiency is low, as most of the total current dissipates as heat outside of the load.

-The output resistance is the equivalent of the paralell of both resistor, Rout = (R1*R2)/(R1+R2).
+The output resistance is the equivalent of the parallel of both resistors, `Rout = (R1*R2)/(R1+R2)`.